 This year, Louisiana’s runoff election is December 5.

-These “second round” elections are often for positions that directly affect our communities—jobs like city council, district attorney, and school board officials.
-Because of their local impact, they’re just as important as national elections, and that’s exactly the reason why it’s so hard to win one of these races outright.
+These “second round” elections are often for positions that directly affect our communities — jobs like city council, district attorney, and school board officials.
+Because of their local impact, they’re just as important as national elections.
+It's also hard to win one of these races outright.

-Elections in Louisiana can only be won by “majority,” which means that a candidate has to get at least 50% of all votes plus one, to win.
-In a race where there are more than two candidates, that’s nearly impossible—and that’s how we get runoffs.
+Elections in Louisiana can only be won by “majority,” which means that a candidate has to get at least 50% plus one vote to win.
+In a race where there are more than two candidates, that’s nearly impossible — and that’s how we get runoffs.

 Runoff elections are part of the system of disenfranchisement built against Black voters during the Jim Crow era.
-The idea was, if you could make people have to go vote a second time for important races like governors, mayors, judges, and so on, it would “diminish the influence of Black politicians who could more easily win in a multicandidate race with a plurality of the vote,” (source: Chicago Tribune.)
+The idea was if people had to go vote a second time for important races like governors, mayors, judges, it would “diminish the influence of Black politicians who could more easily win in a multi-candidate race with a plurality of the vote,” (source: Chicago Tribune.)
 In doing so, they would “preserve white political power in the majority-white state.”

-In short: Runoff elections were created by white people, as a way to keep them in positions of power.
-While you won’t hear folks describe runoff elections that way, data and history shows that they are a wholly effective means of voter suppression.
+While you won’t hear people describe runoff elections this way, data and history shows that they are a wholly effective means of voter suppression.
+In short: Runoff elections were created by white people as a way to keep them in positions of power.

-A runoff means yet another trip to the polls, and if you don’t have the means or flexibility in your life, or within your job schedule to make those multiple trips, you simply don’t.
+A runoff means yet another trip to the polls, and if you don’t have the means or flexibility in your life or within your job's schedule to take those multiple trips, you simply don’t.
 Far too often, and especially in Louisiana, those most affected are Black and brown folks.

 And that’s precisely the point.

-Across Louisiana, the numbers are better, but not much.
+Across Louisiana, the numbers are better, but not by much.
 Black people make up 32% of Louisiana’s population, but make up 66% of the prison population, while white people make up 60% of the general population and are only 30% of the prison population.
-For a fuller picture of our state’s incarceration rate and its racial disparities, check out the Prison Policy Initiative.
+For a fuller picture of our state’s incarceration rate and its racial disparities, check out the Prison Policy Initiative's report on Louisiana.